-Local Heritage Assets Asset Justification
+Local Heritage Asset Justification

-Assets Maps for Schedule 2 Reference
+Assets Maps for

+Schedule 2

-Bosworth Battlefield Heritage Centre. (see attachments including image of the document).
+Reference Bosworth Battlefield Heritage Centre. (see attachments including image of the document).
 4) This has also been researched and published in local history books.
-E.g. "Hats, Coal &amp; Bloodshed" by John D Austin.
+E.g. "Hats, Coal & Bloodshed" by John D Austin.
 5) On the 1886 Ordnance Survey map for Sheepy Magna, a pump symbol appears in the garden of the cottages.
 6) It is understood that the occupier from 1866 to 1908 - William Choyce, carpenter, has carved his initials into the woodwork in the interior.
 7) See also entry on English Heritage Pastscape Monument No. 312873 More information.
 Archaeological Interest: In light of the above, there may be grounds for investigative work.
 Landmark Status: Due to the site's "possible" historical association with Richard III, and since the discovery of his remains, tourists have visited the cottage and garden.
 History of Asset: It has been possible to trace its history from the deeds (and census returns) which list the various owner/occupiers and tenants and confirms that it was originally two cottages with 4 acres incorporating an orchard.
 It appears that its first owner was a member of the Choyce family from Harris Bridge at Wellsborough who had connections with Edward Burne-Jones.
-During the 19th century they were utilised as a grocers, blacksmiths, wheelwrights and carpenters and owned by the Lord of the Manor and owner of Sheepy Mill, Charles Lowe.
+During the 19 th century they were utilised as a grocers, blacksmiths, wheelwrights and carpenters and owned by the Lord of the Manor and owner of Sheepy Mill, Charles Lowe.
 In 1908 the cottages were purchased by a coach builder and subsequently inherited by members of the family.
 In 1931 the gardens were let to 4 different tenants.
-The cottages changed some of the land with a neighbouring farm in 1954.
+The cottages were purchased by a coach builder and subsequently inherited by members of the family.
+In 1931 the gardens were let to 4 different tenants.
+The cottages some of the land with a neighbouring farm in 1954.
 In 1966 a further piece of land was sold to builders to facilitate a substantial new development called Hall Farm Estate.
 In 1969 the main road through the village was straightened and 28 sq yards of the frontage was sold to Leicestershire County Council.
-It is believed that these owners combined the two cottages into one dwelling.
-The garden was part of the
+It is believed that these owners combined the